wazuh/wazuh/.github/ISSUE_TEMPLATE/test--logcollector.md

 - [ ] Add log.
 - [ ] Delete all localfile entries and start Logcollector.
 - [ ] Test Logcollector internal options.
+- [ ] Increase both `logcollector.max_files` and `logcollector.rlimit_nofile` and check if everything works with the maximum number of files allowed.

 ## Logs